What Affects a Car's Value? The Biggest Factors

 How does mileage impact my car's resale value?

-Does a vehicle's service history matter?
+Does the vehicle's service history matter?

 How do accidents and damage affect valuation?